Massukio/Demo_Work/README.md

 # Demo_Work
-This repo contains below code/struture of UI/API automation testing
+This repo contains below code/struture of UI/API automation testing which is written in Ruby.

 *Rspec*
  > spec/rspec/